KashishSorathiya/the_bunked_inn/backend/design.md

-# 🎯 HostelEase Backend Design Commentary
+# 🎯 The Bunked Inn Backend Design Commentary

-This document explains the design improvements and software engineering principles applied in the **HostelEase – College Hostel & Complaint Management System** project.
+This document explains the design improvements and software engineering principles applied in the **The Bunked Inn – College Hostel & Complaint Management System** project.

 ---